What is a Meteor Shower?Published | Updated

 Times of meteor showers

 The orbit of the Earth and the clouds of debris remain fairly constant, so astronomers know exactly when we will be passing through the showers.
-Some showers occurs every year, others are more special and only happen once every 100 years!
+Some showers occur every year, others are more special and only happen once every 100 years!
 The showers are best seen after midnight and preferably from a dark place.
 They tend to radiate outwards from a central point, known as the radiant.
 Because the radiant can be located in relation to a known constellation, the showers are named after the constellation, such as the Leonids Shower, from Leo, or the Taurids Shower, from the constellation of Taurus.

 Meteor showers can be spectacular, creating more than 1000 meteors in an hour.
 Man has always been intrigued by cosmic events and showers are often linked to unexplained phenomena like catastrophic natural disasters or the creation of mysterious megalith structures like Stonehenge.
 Keep an eye on local news and make a plan to view the next meteor shower.
 It will be an uplifting experience!